TriMas (TRS)

 AI Analysis | Feedback

-Thomas J. Snyder was appointed President and Chief Executive Officer of TriMas, and to its Board of Directors, effective June 23, 2025.
-Mr. Snyder brings nearly 35 years of experience in the packaging industry, having held various leadership positions at Silgan Holdings Inc., a global manufacturer of packaging solutions for consumer goods products.
-Most recently, he served as President of Silgan Containers LLC from October 2007, where he managed close to $3 billion in sales and drove significant sales, earnings, and cash flow growth.
-His previous roles at Silgan Containers include Executive Vice President and Vice President of Sales and Marketing.
-Earlier in his career, he served in roles such as Director of Sales, National Account Manager, Materials Application Engineer, and various operations management positions for Silgan Containers.
-Mr. Snyder holds an M.B.A. from Pepperdine University and a B.S. in Packaging from Michigan State University.
+Thomas J. Snyder was appointed President and Chief Executive Officer of TriMas, effective June 23, 2025.
+He brings nearly 35 years of experience in the packaging industry, having held various leadership positions at Silgan Holdings Inc., a global manufacturer of packaging solutions.
+Most recently, he served as President of Silgan Containers LLC from October 2007, where he managed nearly $3 billion in sales and drove significant sales, earnings, and cash flow growth.
+Prior to this, he was Executive Vice President of Silgan Containers from July 2006 to October 2007 and Vice President – Sales and Marketing of Silgan Containers from July 2002 to July 2006.
+His earlier career at Silgan Containers included roles such as Director of Sales, National Account Manager, Materials Application Engineer, and various operations management positions.
+Mr. Snyder earned an M.B.A. from Pepperdine University and a B.S. in Packaging from Michigan State University.

-Jodi Robin serves as the General Counsel for TriMas.
+Jodi Robin holds the position of General Counsel at TriMas.

 Fabio Salik is the President of TriMas Packaging.

-Vitaliy Rusakov is the President of TriMas Aerospace.
+Vitaliy Rusakov serves as the President of TriMas Aerospace.

 AI Analysis | Feedback